-3 Total PM10 and PM25 emissions consist of the exhaust and fugitive dust emissions.
-Annual values may not add ue to rounding.
-Daily results for each individual pollutant component.
-For example, the maximum PM exhaust and fugitive dust emissions may not add ue to rounding.
-Daily results for each individual pollutant component.
-For example, the maximum PM exhaust and fugitive dust emissions may not add ue to rounding.
-Daily results for each individual pollutant component. emissions.
+3 Total PM10 and PM{2.5} emissions consist of the exhaust and fugitive dust emissions. Ánnual values may not add due to rounding.
+Daily results may not add because the table presents maximum emissions results for each individual pollutant component.
+For example, the maximum PM exhaust emissions may not occur on the same day as the maximum total dust

-4 The General Conformity de minimis thresholds for criteria pollutants are based on the federal attainment status of the project vicinity is considered a marginal nonattainment area for the O3 NAAQS and a moderate nonattainment area for the PM{2.5} NAAQS.
+4 The General Conformity de minimis thresholds for criteria pollutants are based on the federal attainment status of the project vicinity is unattainment area for the O3 NAAQS and a moderate nonattainment area for the PM{2.5} NAAQS.
 Although the project vicinity is in attainment for SO2, because SO2 is a precursor for PM{2.5}, the PM{2.5} General Conformity de minimis thresholds are used.